Cinema, TV and Digital Media

 The final year includes a Senior Project, an internship, and a capstone course that includes students across several majors to develop, create, and deliver a marketing campaign to a real world client.
-Select students may choose to attend the Los Angeles Film Studies Center (a program by the Council for Christian Colleges and Universities) for a semester to further their film technique studies and to intern with a company in L.A.
+Select students may choose, for a semester, to attend the Los Angeles Film Studies Center (a program by the Council for Christian Colleges and Universities) to further their film technique studies and to intern with a company in the L.A. area.

 MultiMedia Institute Junior Year Experience (MMI)